CDMR/Templates/README.md

 # Templates
-Catalog of model templates for build web sites, And I find the folow place in the internet https://html5up.net/
+Catalog of model templates for build web sites, And I found the link  https://html5up.net/